P-ful/Mongque/README.md

 In most queries, only variable values are changed with no structural change at all.
 Developers have to write the same structure again and again for the variable values.

-So we provide 'Query Template' to avoid this annoying task.
+So we provide 'Query Template' to lesson this repetitive task.
-You can define a parametrized query and call it later.
+You can define a parametrised query and call it later.
 Also you can bind your data to the variables.

 ## Dependency